 Now we bring along plant-based products, like Thieves hand purifiers and sprays and we make our own wellness and body scents in glass roller bottles.
 It’s pretty fun to make your own roller blends with actual plant-based scents (we share some of our blend ideas on our Pure & Lovely Instagram or with the hashtag #pureandlovelyrollers).

-No more artificially scented or toxic dryer sheets or yucky products on our clothes.
-We use Thieves laundry detergent, and we often use these reusable wool dryer balls from Amazon with a few drops of Young Living essential oils to make our laundry truly clean and fresh.
+We don’t want artificially scented or toxic dryer sheets or yucky products on our clothes at all.
+We use Thieves laundry detergent, and we use these reusable wool dryer balls from Amazon with a few drops of Young Living essential oils to make our laundry truly clean and fresh!

-As a reminder, what we EAT and the food we bring into our home is very important to us too which I shared here.
+As a reminder, what we EAT and the food we bring into our home is very important to our health, which I shared here.

 I’ll have more products, DIY cleaning recipes and tips to share in future posts!

-You can find many of the plant-based products we use for cleaning, personal care, cosmetics and wellness products I recommend at wholesale prices so it’s easy and affordable to get started with a cleaner home!
+You can find many of the plant-based cleaning, personal care, cosmetics and wellness products I recommend at wholesale prices so it’s easy and affordable to get started with a cleaner home!
 Order your products here.